 Returning your YES vote straight away is the best way to make sure your vote for marriage equality counts.
 You don’t want to lose your ballot or forget!
 Your ballot must reach the ABS by 6pm November 7th, 2017.
 The ABS strongly encourages you to return forms by October 27.

 Lost or spoilt plebiscite forms can be replaced.
-Requests must be made by the voter themselves or a legally authorised person (ie a person with power of attorney, authorised carer for person with severe disability etc).
+Requests must be made by the eligible Australian themselves or a legally authorised person (ie a person with power of attorney, authorised carer for person with severe disability etc).

 Requests for replacement materials will only be accepted until 6pm 20 October 2017 and details on how to do this will be published on the ABS website when finalised.
 You can request a replacement form here: Requests for replacement materials or by calling the ABS Information Line (1800 572 113 or +61 2 6252 5262 from overseas, 7 days a week, 8am - 8pm).
 You can also pick up a survey form from the locations listed here: Pick-up locations

 The results will be announced on November 15.